World’s largest virtual agentic engineering & quality conference

 Worse, every Moltbook post can act as a prompt for an agent, meaning malicious instructions can hide in plain sight and sit dormant in an agent's persistent memory for weeks before activating.

-This is where platforms such as TestMu AI Agent to Agent Testing become crucial, designed to test how agents interact, what they accept, and where they break.
+This is where platforms such as TestMu AI Agent Testing become crucial, designed to test how agents interact, what they accept, and where they break.

 Note